aturkewi/cancan_readme/README.md

       end
     end
 ```
-`:manage` is a special CanCan action which means "any action".
+`:manage` is a special CanCanCan action which means "any action".
 So users with an admin column set to `true` can do anything to any Post.

 ## Resources
-  * [CanCan]
+  * [CanCanCan]

 [CanCanCan]: https://github.com/CanCanCommunity/cancancan